HenryHengLUO/COVID19-cases-in-HK-universities/README.md

 ### Awards
 Contributors welcome!
-- if you have more dataset
+- if you possess more datasets
-- if you want to make it better
+- if you want to improve it

 ### Sponsor
 If you want to access to raw dataset, please contact me!

 If you want to access to code, please contact me!

 @Henry